abhinav-m/abhinav-m/README.md

 Some of the technologies / domains I am skilled in are:

-1. Javascript   3.
-HTML / CSS  5.
-Node.js  7.
-MongoDB
-2. Python       4.
-React.js    6.
-SQL      8.
-Data Science / Analysis
+> Javascript, Python, HTML / CSS, Node.js, React.js, SQL, MongoDB, Rust, Data Science

-In my free time, I am looking to contribute in Open source projects, learning Rust and levelling up my data science knowledge.
+In my free time, I am looking forward to collaborate and contribute to Open source projects, learning Rust and levelling up my data science knowledge.

 I love to cook, read and run as hobbies!